iHeartMedia (IHRT)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Regrettably, iHeartMedia’s sales grew at a sluggish 4.9% compounded annual growth rate over the last five years.
-This fell short of our benchmark for the consumer discretionary sector and is a poor baseline for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Unfortunately, iHeartMedia’s 5.6% annualized revenue growth over the last five years was weak.
+This fell short of our benchmark for the consumer discretionary sector and is a rough starting point for our analysis.

-Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences. iHeartMedia’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences. iHeartMedia’s recent performance shows its demand has slowed as its annualized revenue growth of 1.5% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-iHeartMedia also breaks out the revenue for its three most important segments: Multiplatform, Digital Audio, and Services, which are 59.3%, 34.3%, and 6.7% of revenue.
-Over the last two years, iHeartMedia’s Multiplatform revenue (broadcasting, networks, events) averaged 4% year-on-year declines, but its Digital Audio (podcasting) and Services (media representation) revenues averaged 10.5% and 4.6% growth.
+We can dig further into the company’s revenue dynamics by analyzing its three most important segments: Multiplatform, Digital Audio, and Services, which are 59%, 34.3%, and 7% of revenue.
+Over the last two years, iHeartMedia’s Digital Audio revenue (podcasting) averaged 14.3% year-on-year growth while its Multiplatform (broadcasting, networks, events) and Services (media representation) revenues averaged 4.2% and 15.7% declines.

-This quarter, iHeartMedia’s revenue fell by 1.1% year on year to $997 million but beat Wall Street’s estimates by 1.9%.
+This quarter, iHeartMedia’s $1.13 billion of revenue was flat year on year but beat Wall Street’s estimates by 2.8%.

-Looking ahead, sell-side analysts expect revenue to grow 2% over the next 12 months, similar to its two-year rate.
-Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 5.4% over the next 12 months.
+Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Operating Margin